moritzscholz/aoc2021/README.md

 ## Language

-Right now, I plan to do all challenges with Rust.
-Pulling the repository and running `cargo run` will build the crate and calculate all solutions I have done so far.
+I want to do most of the solutions with Rust and some with Python.
+Pulling the repository and running `cargo run` will build the crate and calculate all solutions I have done so far in Rust.

+Python-solutions can be done via `poetry run python py_src/solutions.py`.

 ## Tests

 Tests can be run with `cargo test`.
 Tests are included in the source-file of the code they are testing.

+Python-tests can be run with `poetry run pytest`.

 ## Progress
 ⭐️⭐️⭐️⭐️⭐️☆⭐️⭐️☆☆
 ⭐️⭐️⭐️⭐️☆☆⭐️☆☆☆☆☆☆☆
-⭐️⭐️☆☆☆☆☆☆☆☆☆☆☆☆
+⭐️⭐️⭐️☆☆☆☆☆☆☆☆☆☆☆
 ☆☆☆☆☆☆☆☆☆☆☆☆